alfianpr/computational-physics/README.md

 # computational-physics
-Solving mathematical equation in physics field using Python.
+Solving mathematical equation in physics phenomena using Python.